martin-schaefer/helmfile-jre/README.md

-# helmfile-jre17
+# helmfile-jre
-A base container with helmfile, helm and Temurin 17 Java Runtime Environment
+A base container with git, helmfile, helm and Temurin 21 Java Runtime Environment.